megazear7/orison/src/partials/documentation/getting-started.md

 ### Fragments

 Each page will also have a corresponding "fragment" built.
 A fragment is the same content as the page, but without the layout applied.
 This allows you to do client side navigation, loading in page content from the browser JavaScript without requiring full page refreshes.
 This also allows you to use the system as an API for content.
+By default the initial projects come with single page application style relative linking, loading in only the new page fragment.

 For example for the following urls: